-The Modulus-86 Rev. 2.4 is a composite amplifier providing true world class performance.
-It requires no adjustments and it achieves state of the art performance using readily available off-the-shelf parts.
+The Modulus-86 Rev. 3.0 is a 65 W composite amplifier which uses error correction to provide world class performance.
+It requires no adjustments and is built using readily available parts.

 Modulus-86 Build Process

 To get a feel for what is involved in a Modulus-86 build, please view the build video below.

 The table below lists the recommended power supply and heat sink sizes for a Modulus-86 intended for use with 4 Ω and 8 Ω speakers.

 |Minimum heat sink, stereo